SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > | ----------------- | ------------------: |
 > | **📏 Ranged 10**  | **🎯 One creature** |
 >
 > **Effect:** Until the end of the flameslinger's next turn, the target has fire weakness equal to the flameslinger's level.
-If the target is the flameslinger's mentor, they instead have fire immunity equal to the flameslinger's level
+If the target is the flameslinger's mentor, they instead have fire immunity equal to the flameslinger's level.

 > ⭐️ **Infernal Ichor**
 >